Double sunset: Staffordshire

 The traditional location for observing the phenomenon, as described by Plot, is the churchyard belonging to the parish church of St Edward the Confessor.
 The church is a medieval building, and it has been conjectured that the churchyard is an example of an ancient sacred site having been Christianised.
 Because of the chronology of the changing alignment, it seems that the site could not have been a viewing-point for the double sunset before the Iron Age.
 The first people to view the phenomenon may have been the area's Iron Age inhabitants.

-From a particular point in the churchyard, the whole of the sun set on the summit of Bosley Cloud, a millstone grit hill six miles to the northwest.
-The sun partially reappeared from The Cloud's steep northern slope and soon afterwards set for a second and final time on the horizon.
-The spectacle was last reliably witnessed, and filmed, from the churchyard in 1977, but is no longer visible from the location because of tree interference.
+From a particular point in the churchyard, the whole of the Sun set on the summit of Bosley Cloud, a millstone grit hill six miles to the northwest.
+The Sun partially reappeared from The Cloud's steep northern slope and soon afterwards set for a second and final time on the horizon.
+The spectacle was last reliably witnessed, and filmed, from the churchyard in 1977, but is no longer visible from the location because of the presence of trees.
 It is, however, still observable from Leek on and around the summer solstice from the road to Pickwood Hall, off Milltown Way, and from Lowe Hill on the outskirts of the town.
 Better viewing points, though, are from the A 523, above Rudyard Lake, and Woodhouse Green, both of which are nearer to The Cloud and therefore enable a larger proportion of the sun to reappear.